 HIPEC in the News

 Our experts have been profiled by CBS Evening News, The New York Times, and numerous other media outlets.
-Find news stories on HIPEC, along with articles published in medical journals about the procedure.
+Find news stories on HIPEC, along with articles published in medical journals about the procedure, in

 Clinical trial: Minimally invasive HIPEC

 Patients with minimal or early-stage disease may be candidates for a clinical trial exploring the possibility of minimally invasive surgery, which uses smaller incisions and can result in a shorter recovery period.
-In this video, Dr. Kelly discusses how we are exploring minimally invasive techniques for several complex cancer surgeries, including cytoreduction with HIPEC.
+In this video, Dr. Kelly discusses how UC San Diego Health developed minimally invasive techniques for several complex cancer surgeries, including cytoreduction with HIPEC, during this clinical trial's developmental phase.
+The trial is now in an expansion phase and is still open for patients who fit the criteria.